AyushGoyal26/FlashKart/README.md

 3. Category Screen & Cart Functionality

 The category screen is a critical part of the app, allowing users to browse through different item categories.
 We implemented a scroll-able list of tabs representing these categories, and clicking on each tab renders a list of items cards.
 The items details, including names, descriptions, and prices, are made individually in a file.
-The bottom navigation button takes users to the Cart screen, where they can review their order, adjust quantities, and proceed to checkout. https://medium.com/@jainarpit579/building-flashkart-an-e-commerce-store-4d6e488025a3
+The bottom navigation button takes users to the Cart screen, where they can review their order, adjust quantities, and proceed to checkout.

+4. Checkout and Payment Integration

+For the checkout process, we integrated two payment methods: UPI (which currently works only on Android) and Razorpay.
+The Razorpay integration uses a demo/test mode since this is not a production app.
+Although users can go through the motions of selecting a payment method, the app currently doesn’t complete actual transactions — a feature we plan to implement more fully in the future.

+https://medium.com/@jainarpit579/building-flashkart-an-e-commerce-store-4d6e488025a3